-Nyamirambo a pretty diverse and stretched-out neighborhood, encompassing the southwestern corner of Kigali.
-And a huge corner, at that!
-It’s a big place with the main part bordering town and ‘deep’ Nyamirambo (also referred to as Gangster’s Paradise) which stretches all the way up the hills into the distance.
+Nyamirambo is a pretty diverse and stretched-out neighborhood, encompassing the southwestern corner of Kigali – and a huge corner, at that!
+It’s a big place with the main part bordering and Kiyovu and then stretching all the way up the Mount Kigali hills into the distance.

 This is one of the most vibrant and interesting neighbourhoods in Kigali.
 It’s full of mosques and many of the city’s Muslim residents live here.
 Unlike the rest of Kigali which seems to shut down at 8pm with everyone inside their homes, Nyamirambo hustles and bustles late into the night.

 Nyamirambo is a fantastic part of Kigali but it’s not exactly well stocked with amenities and places that would appeal to a foreigner.
 It’s one of the city’s most affordable areas and you’ll still find a massive sprawl of small, low income houses here that have mostly been wiped out in other areas.
 As you travel up Mount Kigali, the houses become larger and nicer but they’re still not as new or modern as what you’d find in other neighbourhoods.
 However, the houses here come with wonderful views, they’re very affordable, and water and electricity are more reliable than you’d expect.
 This is where I stay when I’m in Kigali and I love it.